Chart Color Schemes

 Household Composition

-Westbourne Park has a typical household mix, with a fairly typical median household size
+Westbourne Park has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.9% of all households, including 39.2% couples with children, 26.7% couples without children, and 6.8% single parent families.
+Family households comprise 73.9% of all households, including 39.2% couples with children, 26.7% couples without children, and 6.8% single parent families.
 Non-family households account for the remaining 26.1%, with lone person households at 22.8% and group households comprising 3.4%.
-The median household size is 2.6 people, which aligns with the Greater Adelaide average.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households